MarioSolisB/MarioSolis/README.md

 - I am a theoretical physicsist 👨🏻‍🎓 with interest in new technologies 🤓🕵🏻‍♂️.
 I have experience with physics research, analytical and numerical computation.

-- In recently, I have been interested in Data Science and Machine/Deep learning.
+- Recently, I have been interested in Data Science and Machine/Deep learning.

 Have a look to my resume in English